trrapp12/react-jokes-v2/README.md

 - [x] Use of CSS and images in React environment
 - [x] Use of import and export statements
 - [x] Use of local server with webpack

+### CHALLENGES I OVERCAME
+---

+### MY OWN PERSONAL CONTRIBUTIONS INCLUDED
+---

+Basically the original course only took the project up to using props.
+Nothing with `useState()` or `useEffect()` were included.
+The complete redesign of version 2 was all my own creation.
+Once again, these improvements included:

+🆕 Static site > DYNAMIC SITE!

+🆕 Props only > PROPS, USESTATE(), USEEFFECT()!

+🆕 Stuck in a repository (hoping someone would download, build a server, then view) > PUBLISHED ON THE WEB!

+🆕 Blah!
+Monochromatic design with unimpressive hover effects > STRONG COLOR, USE OF SPACE, HIERARCHY, MOVEMENT, AND EVEN TRANSITION EFFECTS THAT INTEGRATE WITH REACT!

+🆕 Jokes were presented all at once in an overwhelming list > IMPROVED UI/UX AS PEOPLE CAN NOW CYCLE THROUGH THE JOKES WITH A CLICK INSTEAD OF A SCROLL

 ### CREDITS:
 ---